cloudfoundry-attic/cf-docs/source/docs/running/architecture/cloud-controller.html.md

 ---
 title: Cloud Controller
+description: Maintains a database with tables for orgs, spaces, apps, services, service instances, user roles, and more.
 ---

 The Cloud Controller is written in Ruby and provides REST API endpoints for clients to access the system.
 The Cloud Controller maintains a database with tables for orgs, spaces, apps, services, service instances, user roles, and more.